cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 The RECOMMENDED way to define a new hash-to-curve suite is:

-1. E, F, p, and m are determined by the elliptic curve and the field.
+1. E, F, p, and m are determined by the elliptic curve and its base field.

 2. Choose a sgn0 variant following the guidelines in {{sgn0-variants}}.

-3. Choose a hash function H meeting the requirements in {{hashtofield-sec}}, and compute L as described in that section.
+3. Compute L as described in {{hashtofield-sec}}.

+4. Choose an expand\_message variant from {{hashtofield-expand}} plus any underlying cryptographic primitives (e.g., a hash function H).

-4. Choose a mapping following the guidelines in {{choosing-mapping}}, and select any required parameters for that mapping.
+5. Choose a mapping following the guidelines in {{choosing-mapping}}, and select any required parameters for that mapping.

-5. Choose h\_eff to be either the cofactor of E or, if a fast cofactor clearing method is to be used, a value appropriate to that method as discussed in {{cofactor-clearing}}.
+6. Choose h\_eff to be either the cofactor of E or, if a fast cofactor clearing method is to be used, a value appropriate to that method as discussed in {{cofactor-clearing}}.

-6. Construct a Suite ID following the guidelines in {{suiteIDformat}}.
+7. Construct a Suite ID following the guidelines in {{suiteIDformat}}.

 When hashing to an elliptic curve not listed in this section, corresponding hash-to-curve suites SHOULD be specified as described in this section.